pboxx/FVModSync/README.md

 ##Known Issues / Notes

-* CVS exceptions: Right now this does not handle the following files:
+* CSV exceptions: Right now this does not handle the following files:

   * \cfg\dress.csv
   * \cfg\LOD.csv